Long Island in the Black Atlantic World

 Why did Long Island have one of the largest enslaved populations in the North during the 17th and 18th centuries?

-This roundtable will address Jupiter Hammon’s Long Island as a hub of the Atlantic slave trade and a key player in a global economy dependent upon black enslavement.
+This virtual roundtable event will address Jupiter Hammon’s Long Island as a hub of the Atlantic slave trade and a key player in a global economy dependent upon Black enslavement.
 Panelists will also explore identity, agency, and connection among the region’s free and enslaved communities; and how we collectively remember and engage this difficult past.

-Moderated panel discussions will be followed by a series of break-out sessions, allowing participants to reflect on and respond to the conversation.
-Lunch will be provided.
+Moderated panel discussions will be followed by a series of virtual break-out sessions, allowing participants to reflect on and respond to the conversation.
+The roundtables will also include supplemental content provided by our partner organization co-hosts.

-The event is free and open to the public, but space is limited.
+This virtual event is free and open to the public.
 Registration is required.

 Cordell Reaves serves as the Historic Preservation and Interpretation Analyst with the NY State Office of Parks, Recreation and Historic Preservation, developing educational programming and events that enable sites to tell complete and inclusive stories.
 His research interests cover a broad swath of New York State history, including colonial slavery, the Underground Railroad, the anti-slavery movement, and the Great Migration.